 SLAM: The Kings look like they’ll be in the Playoff hunt this season, but the team hasn’t made the postseason since 2006, which obviously covers your whole career.
 How have you kept your love for the game with so much losing?

 DMC: I love doing this.
 I eat, sleep and shit basketball [laughs].

 SLAM: Kobe, LeBron—guys like that come back every summer with one new move defenders haven’t seen.
 How do you go into the summer?

 DMC: Man, I’m trying to work on everything.
 I want to get better in every area.
 I agree with them—there is always something I want to bring in that they haven’t seen before.
 This year I would say that’s shooting the three.
 It’s been benefitting me well so far.

 DMC: Trust me, I know exactly what he’s saying.
 I’m feeling it now, so I totally understand what he’s saying.
-This is your business, this is your moneymaker, you have to take care of it.
+This is your business, this is your moneymaker, you have to take care of yourself.

-SLAM: So how’s this year different?
+SLAM: So how is this year different for you?

 DMC: Longer hours in the gym.
 Coming in two hours before, leaving two hours after.
 Just constant tuning up at all times.

 SLAM: By the same token, do you watch a lot of tape?

 DMC: I’m actually leaning that way now.
 The biggest influence in that has been [King’s PG Rajon] Rondo.
 He’s really big on film.
 You know, we sit by each other on the plane so it’s just constant.